The Kings Dilemma

 Charles was determined to maintain his position of absolutism as ordained by God, the Puritans were incapable of compromise as God’s chosen people, and John Pym and his supporters were just as determined to make all subject to Parliament.

-London was a Puritan stronghold so did the vehemence of the opposition to his rule and the animosity being levelled at the King and his family by those in the capital truly reflect the country at large?
+London was a Puritan stronghold and did the vehemence of the opposition to his rule and the animosity being levelled at the King and his family truly reflect the country at large?
 Some counselled caution others swift and decisive action.